carpentries-incubator/statistical-inference-for-biology/_episodes/02-inference.md

 ~~~
 {: .output}

 Later, we will learn that there is a mathematical explanation for this.
-A very useful characteristic of this approximation is that one only needs to know $\mu$ and $\sigma$ to describe the entire distribution.
+A very useful characteristic of this approximation is that one only needs to know &mu; and &sigma; to describe the entire distribution.
 From this, we can compute the proportion of values in any interval.

 #### Summary